kcdstoragews/lab/README.md

     kubectl describe pvc secondpvc -n funwithpvcs

-This tells us, that there is an issue with the storage class.
-If you have a look at the yaml files of the two PVCs you should be able to see that both are requesting the same storage class which is called "storage-class-san-economy".
-The difference is at the AccessMode specification.
-While our *firstpvc* requests *ReadWriteOnce*, the *secondpvc* is asking for *ReadWriteMany*
+Ok we can see, that there is an issue with the storage class.
+But why?
+Everything that is requested in the PVC will be handed over to the provisioner that is defined in the storage class.
+In this case Trident gets a request for a RWX volume with 5GiB and for the backend "ontap-san-economy".
+In contrast to K8s, the CSI Driver is aware what is possible and what not.
+It recognizes that a RWX volume isn't possible at this backend type as this backend can only serve ROX and RWO.

+If you want to have your second pvc also running and still need RWX access mode, we have to modify the yaml file.
+Just switch the storage class to *storage-class-nas*.
+This storage class has a backend type that is able to do RWX.
+Unfortunately a lot of things in a PVC are immutable after creation so before we can see whether your change is working or not, you have to delete the pvc again.

+    kubectl delete -f secondpvc.yaml -n funwithpvcs

+After you have deleted the PVC, changed the storage class in the pvc file and applied it again, you should see that both pvcs are now bound.

+    kubectl get pvc -n funwithpvcs

 ## :trident: Scenario 02 - running out of space?
 Let's expand the volume